City Council recognizes 2019 Local Legends

-Nyle Maxwell, Waymon Ferrell, and the iconic water tower in Downtown Round Rock were recognized for their contributions to the culture, development, and history of the community.
+Faye Johnson, the Sauls family and the Tonkawa Tribe were recognized for their contributions to the culture, development, and history of the community.

-The Local Legend Awards program was established in 1990.
-To date, 74 recipients have been honored.
-Award recipients in the past have included not only people, but organizations, places like Lone Star Bakery, and a book, “Historical Round Rock Texas.”
+The Local Legend Awards program was established in 1991 and has since honored not only people, but organizations, places and even a book.
 Award recipients are selected based on the following criteria:

 - Importance to the City’s founding or growth;

 - Association with an historic place or event;

 - Impact of service to the community’s history, development or culture;

 - Achievements that have brought honor and distinction to the City of Round Rock.

 Local Legends are awarded a certificate of recognition and recognized on a plaque that lists all past honorees since the program’s inception.